 Dick, I apologize for getting a bit emotional about this Coup and sidetracking but the damages are enormous and must be understood, in fact, they make it intentionally complicating and unbelievable hoping the average American will be too stupid to figure it out even if they do it right in their faces.
 For the most part Dick they are right in this assumption but it is not because Americans are stupid, they have just trusted their government, which of course can be fatal to any system of government and they are being brainwashed.

-With this new prospective, on how and why our government and governments worldwide have been infiltrated and subverted, understanding how Iviewit impacted history, your viewers will better understand the significance of Anderson’s Whistleblowing now, which exposes the very heart of the conspiracy and Coupsters, fingering the conspirators deep inside our government at the highest posts.
+With this new bit of history, on how and why our government and governments worldwide have been infiltrated and subverted, understanding how Iviewit impacted history, your viewers will better understand the significance of Anderson’s Whistleblowing now, which exposes the very heart of the conspiracy and Coupsters, fingering the conspirators deep inside our government at the highest posts.

 First off Dick, Candice and I attended the Anderson Whistleblower hearings and John Gotti was being tried a few floors up in the same Federal US District Court on Pearl Street in New York.
 Gotti did not have a “CLEANER” at his MOB trial, yet, a few floors below, in Federal Judge Scheindlin’s court, the New York Supreme Court’s Ethic Department of New York, the highest outpost of law, the last bastillion erected to prevent corruption of the legal profession, which without the country is lawless was on trial and they had a “CLEANER.”